Neutrino production mechanisms in strongly magnetized quark matter: Current status and open questions: Introduction

 Instead of the traditional approach to neutrino emission, which relies on explicit amplitudes for the underlying tree-level electroweak processes represented by the interaction Lagrangians in Eqs.~(\ref{interaction-dUrca}) and (\ref{interaction-synchrotron}) and shown in Fig.~\ref{fig.Feynman}, and which requires detailed knowledge of the cumbersome Landau-level wave functions in a background magnetic field~\cite{Yakovlev:1981AN,Kaminker:1992su}, we adopt an alternative framework, previously applied in different contexts~\cite{Sedrakian:1999jh,Schmitt:2005wg,Berdermann:2016mwt}.
 This framework is based on the Kadanoff-Baym formalism, which replaces explicit wave functions with Green’s functions and thus provides a more compact and computationally efficient treatment of neutrino emission processes.

 Without loss of generality, we assume that the quark matter inside the stellar core is spatially uniform on macroscopic scales.
-Under this assumption, the nonequilibrium neutrino Green functions $G^{\lessgtr}_\nu(t,P)$ depend only weakly on time and can be related to the (left-handed) neutrino distribution function as follows \cite{Sedrakian:1999jh,Schmitt:2005wg,Berdermann:2016mwt}:
+Under this assumption, the nonequilibrium neutrino Green's functions $G^{\lessgtr}_\nu(t,P)$ depend only weakly on time and can be related to the (left-handed) neutrino distribution function as follows \cite{Sedrakian:1999jh,Schmitt:2005wg,Berdermann:2016mwt}:

 Here $P =(p_{0},\bm{p})$ denotes the four-momentum of the neutrino, and $p =|\bm{p}|$ is the magnitude of its spatial momentum.
 Throughout this work, we consider conditions where neutrinos are not trapped in quark matter, so their chemical potential vanishes ($\mu_\nu =0$).
+To avoid potential confusion, we also note that, throughout this review, the subscript $\nu$ is used exclusively to denote a neutrino and never as a Lorentz index.

 The nonequilibrium dynamics of neutrinos are governed by the Kadanoff-Baym transport equation,

 where $\Sigma^{\lessgtr}_\nu(t,P)$ denote the corresponding neutrino self-energies.
 The left-hand side encodes the time evolution of the neutrino distribution function included in $G_\nu^{<}(t,P)$, while the right-hand side represents an implicit collision term that encapsulates all information about electroweak interactions in Fig.~\ref{fig.Feynman} through the neutrino self-energies $\Sigma^{\lessgtr}_\nu(t,P)$.